 For cold sleepers making the right decision is further complicated by temperatures shown aren’t standard across the board with some vendors showing the “limit” value and not the “comfort” value as to temperature.

-This is one of the reasons I prefer quilts from Hammock Gear and from Underground Quilts (UGQ) because they fill them to comfort level temperatures so a 20-degree quilt with them will give you comfort to 20 degrees, to me this is a vital key to warmth on the trail.
+This is one of the reasons I prefer quilts from Hammock Gear and Underground Quilts (UGQ) because they fill them to comfort level temperatures so a 20-degree quilt with them will give you comfort to 20 degrees, to me this is a vital key to warmth on the trail.

 For a Three Season Thru-Hike